Opencontour/Opencontour_mousum/docs/Project Window.md

       2. Select the feature to be removed from the drawing screen.
 Deselect this button when finished.
 <hr>

 - **Drag features** : Drag a feature to a different location (but not elevation) in the Drawing Window.
-See Help Guide section XXXX.

 <hr>